josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 }
 ```

-That bit of Sass will make a pound sign (or hash, or "octothorpe," if you're fancy) appear whenever the user hovers on a heading with a link in it:
+That CSS will make a pound sign (or hash, or "octothorpe," if you're fancy) appear whenever the user hovers on a heading with a link in it:

 ![A pound symbol appears to the left of a hovered heading.](/images/post_images/sveltekit-rehype-css.png)